Analysis-Ready PlanetScope

 Product Overview

-Planet offers Analysis-Ready PlanetScope (ARPS) imagery as a 3 meter orthorectified (corrected for terrain distortions) surface reflectance product (ARP-SR).
-The data is stored in 16-bit integer format (with a multiplication factor of 10,000) as cloud optimized geotiffs compressed using LZW compression.
-During processing and harmonization, 4-band PS TOA Reflectance (PS-TOAR) (converted from the radiances) are transformed into surface reflectances ensuring radiometric consistency with FORCE-processed Sentinel-2 and Landsat.
-As a result the spectral bands and spectral response functions of ARPS data will be equivalent to the blue (B2), green (B3), red (B4), and narrow NIR (B8a) bands of Sentinel-2 (ESA 2024).
-The surface reflectance data represent Normalized BRDF Adjusted Reflectances (NBAR) as the Landsat 8/9 and Sentinel-2 data used for cross-calibration have been normalized to nadir view.
+Planet offers Analysis-Ready PlanetScope (ARPS) imagery as a 3 m orthorectified (corrected for terrain distortions) surface reflectance product (ARP-SR).
+The data is stored in 16-bit integer format (with a multiplication factor of 10,000) as cloud-optimized geotiffs compressed using LZW compression.
+During processing and harmonization, 4-band PS TOA Reflectance (PS-TOAR) (converted from the radiances) are transformed into surface reflectances, ensuring radiometric consistency with FORCE-processed Sentinel-2 and Landsat.
+As a result, the spectral bands and spectral response functions of ARPS data will be equivalent to the blue (B2), green (B3), red (B4), and narrow NIR (B8a) bands of Sentinel-2 (ESA 2024).
+The surface reflectance data represent Normalized BRDF Adjusted Reflectances (NBAR) as the Landsat 8/9 and Sentinel-2 data used for cross-calibration have been normalized to the nadir view.
 Enhanced geometric performance includes temporal positional accuracy of <4m RMSE PCTL90.

 The surface reflectance product is accompanied by a Quality Assurance product (ARP-QA) in GeoTIFF format.
-The QA product is a 2 layer thematic raster using the same spatial grid as the corresponding Analysis-Ready PlanetScope spectral data.
-Layer 1, Cloud and shadow mask, contains information denoting usable data using seven classifications that allow users to remove pixels that aren’t useful after they download the image.
-Layer 2, Pixel provenance has integers which can be mapped to PlanetScope scene IDs using the information in the QA raster's metadata header.
+The QA product is a 2-layer thematic raster using the same spatial grid as the corresponding Analysis-Ready PlanetScope spectral data.
+Layer 1, Cloud and shadow mask, contains information denoting usable data using seven classifications that allow users to remove pixels that are not useful after they download the image.
+Layer 2, Pixel provenance has integers that can be mapped to PlanetScope scene IDs using the information in the QA raster's metadata header.

 Available IDs

 Analysis-Ready PlanetScope can be requested using the Subscriptions API.
 The following products can be requested with the associated ID.
-For more details on how to subscribe to Analysis-Ready PlanetScope, please visit the The Subscriptions API documentation.
+Please note that at this time, Analysis-Ready PlanetScope does not support MultiPolygon geometry.
+Subscriptions can only be created using Polygon geometry.
+For more details on how to subscribe to Analysis-Ready PlanetScope, please visit the Subscriptions API documentation.